Ken Jennings: Early life

-Kenneth Wayne Jennings III was born on May 23, 1974, in Edmonds, Washington, just outside Seattle.
+Kenneth W. Jennings III was born on May 23, 1974, in Edmonds, Washington, just outside Seattle.
 His father was an international lawyer and moved the family to South Korea when Ken was in first grade.
 His mother was a schoolteacher and worked for the Department of Defense in that capacity overseas.
 Jennings grew up viewing Jeopardy! on the American Forces Network.
 He lived in Korea and Singapore for 11 years and graduated from the Seoul Foreign School.

 Upon returning to the United States, Jennings attended the University of Washington.
 He is a member of the Church of Jesus Christ of Latter-day Saints and spent two years as a volunteer missionary in Madrid, Spain.
 In 1996, Jennings transferred to Brigham Young University (BYU).
 One of his roommates was author Brandon Sanderson.
 Jennings also played on the school's quizbowl team, at one point serving as captain, and graduated in 2000 with a double major in English and computer science.
 After college, he lived in Salt Lake City and was a software engineer for CHG Healthcare Services, a healthcare placement firm in Holladay, Utah.